General University Requirements

 - In 600-level courses, a grade of C is minimally acceptable, provided the student maintains a cumulative GPA of 3.00 (B) in all courses applicable to the graduate certificate program.
-At least two thirds of the credits required for the certificate must be taken at the graduate level (600).
-For performance comparison only, in 600-level courses a grade of P (pass) is equivalent to a B or higher, but does not enter into the GPA calculation.
+At least two-thirds of the credits required for the certificate must be taken at the graduate level (600).
+For performance comparison only, in 600-level courses, a grade of P (pass) is equivalent to a minimum grade of B, but does not enter into the GPA calculation.

-- Up to one-third of the semester credits used to complete the requirements of a graduate certificate may be transferred to UAA from a regionally accredited institution.
+- Up to one-third of the semester credits used to complete the requirements of a graduate certificate may be transferred to UAA from an institutionally accredited institution.
 Acceptance of transfer credit toward program requirements is at the discretion of the individual program.

 - At least one third of the credits used to satisfy graduate certificate requirements must be UAA resident credit completed after acceptance into the program.